Lyndogwin/Sisodil-Discord-Bot/README.md

 # Sisodil, the tormentor

+The code you see in this repo is the heart of my first discord bot and my first attempt at Js, node.js, and discord.js
+Very much so a work-in-progress.

+*Main application file is sisodil.js
 Will add additional documentation soon.
 Sorry!

-The code you see in this repo is the heart of my first discord bot and my first attempt at Js, node.js, and discord.js
-Very much so a work-in-progress.

 # What you Need

-- Main application file is sisodil.js

 - Primary commands are in the commands folder and Mobile_suit class is within node modules.

 - You will need to install node.js and the mysql package for node.